General Motors (NYSE:GM) Issues FY 2021 Earnings Guidance

-General Motors (NYSE:GM) (TSE:GMM.U) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+General Motors (NYSE:GM) (TSE:GMM.U) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $5.400-$6.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.420.
 The company issued revenue guidance of -.

-General Motors (NYSE:GM) (TSE:GMM.U) last announced its quarterly earnings results on Wednesday, August 4th.
-The auto manufacturer reported $1.97 earnings per share for the quarter, topping analysts’ consensus estimates of $1.89 by $0.08.
-The firm had revenue of $34.20 billion for the quarter, compared to the consensus estimate of $29.66 billion.
-General Motors had a return on equity of 19.59% and a net margin of 7.49%.
-The business’s revenue was up 103.8% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned ($0.50) earnings per share.
-On average, analysts expect that General Motors will post 6.79 earnings per share for the current year.
+General Motors (NYSE:GM) (TSE:GMM.U) last posted its earnings results on Wednesday, August 4th.
+The auto manufacturer reported $1.97 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.89 by $0.08.
+General Motors had a return on equity of 25.11% and a net margin of 9.13%.
+The company had revenue of $34.20 billion during the quarter, compared to analyst estimates of $29.66 billion.
+During the same period in the previous year, the company earned ($0.50) EPS.
+The company’s revenue for the quarter was up 103.8% compared to the same quarter last year.
+On average, analysts expect that General Motors will post 6.13 earnings per share for the current fiscal year.

-A hedge fund recently bought a new stake in General Motors stock.
-OLD Mission Capital LLC purchased a new stake in shares of General Motors (NYSE:GM) (TSE:GMM.U) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 6,924 shares of the auto manufacturer’s stock, valued at approximately $205,000.
-80.93% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in General Motors stock.
+OLD Mission Capital LLC purchased a new stake in General Motors (NYSE:GM) (TSE:GMM.U) in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund purchased 6,924 shares of the auto manufacturer’s stock, valued at approximately $205,000.
+76.87% of the stock is currently owned by institutional investors and hedge funds.

 About General Motors